ariesmercado/Android-Developer-Coding-Challenge/README.md

 ### 1. Movie Favorites
 - Users can **favorite** movies directly from the list screen.
 - Users can also favorite movies from the detail screen.
-- Favorited movies are displayed as favorites on the list screen upon returning from the detail view.
+- Favorited movies are displayed as favorites on the list screen.
 - The app supports offline access to the list of favorite movies.

 ### 2. Movie Search